TurcaVasileIonut/Social_Network/README.md

 ![plot](./screenshots/conversation2.png)<br/>
 If the message is seen, the logged user will see:<br/>
 ![plot](./screenshots/conversation3.png)<br/>
+The state of every message will be updated in real time.<br/>
 <br/>
 The logged users will know when they have an unseen message by the red message button:<br/>
 ![plot](./screenshots/conversations4.png)<br/>